How to Play Omaha Poker Like an Expert

 10 min

 Omaha Poker is an exciting and fast-paced variant of poker that shares similarities with Texas Hold'em but comes with its own unique twist.
-Originating in the early 1980s, Omaha has quickly gained popularity both online and in live poker rooms due to the increased action and bigger hands.
+Originating in the early 1980s, Omaha has quickly gained popularity both at online poker sites and in live poker rooms due to the increased action and bigger hands.

 One of its main differences is that players are dealt four hole cards instead of two, adding more potential combinations and strategic depth.